 Drs.
 Tori Stone, Shekila Melchior, and Stephanie Dailey, PhDs

 Thursday, May 14, 1 p.m.

-Our trio of experts from the Counseling and Development program will provide school and community counseling resources and strategies for parents, teachers and their children on how to cope during the crisis.
+Our trio of experts from the Counseling program will provide school and community counseling resources and strategies for parents, teachers and their children on how to cope during the crisis.

 Tips for Maintaining Self-Care

 Dr. Marjorie Haley will conduct a webinar for families, including parents and teenaged children caring for younger siblings, on ways to maintain self-care while at home during the pandemic.
 Dr. Haley will suggest ways to take care of ourselves, including use humor, staying active outside and inside and making sure we stay connected with others.

 Dr. Christan Coogle, PhD, and Clarissa Wade, Graduate Research Assistant

 Thursday, May 7, 1 p.m.